arnhemcr/financial/README.md

 The format of the output transactions can be either [Ledger] journal entries or this module's CSV records.

-More information and examples can be found in the csv2trn directory.
-Once there and assuming [Go has been installed], build csv2trn by running `go build`.
+Assuming [Go has been installed], build csv2trn in its directory by running `go build`.

 Translating arbitrary CSV account statements is a challenge for financial software.
 ["The convert command" Ledger 3 manual] shows the issues